Horseback riding

 Horse use is prohibited:

-• In all campgrounds.
+- In all campgrounds.
 Horses must overnight in corrals at Snowshoe or Lone Lake with prior approval from Parks Canada.
-Call 403-859-5133 for more information.

-Note: Horse use is not allowed on Bertha Lake Trail (Lakeshore junction to Bertha Lake), Cameron Falls to Alderson Lake, Crypt Landing to Crypt Lake and Rowe Lakes Trail in July and August.
+Note: Horse use is not allowed on Bertha Lake Trail (Lakeshore junction to Bertha Lake), Cameron Falls to Alderson Lake and Crypt Landing to Crypt Lake trails in July and August.

 Report any illegal activity, unusual trail hazards or wildlife sightings by calling Parks Canada Dispatch at 1-888-927-3367.